 OVH says you can have WordPress, Drupal, Joomla! and PrestaShop pre-installed, conveniently, although there's no mention of a general Softaculous-type one-click application installer.
 Still, with full root access you should be able to manually set up whatever you need.

-What's really impressive here is the price, which starts at just $2.2 (£1.69) per month, excluding the VAT.
+What's really impressive here is the price, which starts at just $2.20 per month, excluding sales tax.
 OVH isn't the best Linux host by any means, but it does provide a very cheap way to experiment with different distros and control panels to find out what works for you.
-It’s well worth a look for Linux newbies or anyone who feels they need more hosting experience before handing over the big money.
+It's well worth a look for Linux newbies or anyone who feels they need more hosting experience before handing over substantial chunks of cash.

 You might also want to check out our other website hosting buying guides: